unixorn/awesome-zsh-plugins/README.md

 * [zaw-extras](https://github.com/willghatch/zsh-zaw-extras) - Extras for zaw.
 Make sure you load zaw first.
 * [zaw](https://github.com/zsh-users/zaw) - zsh anything.el-like widget
 * [zce](https://github.com/hchbaw/zce.zsh) - vim’s EasyMotion / Emacs’s ace-jump-mode for zsh.
+* [zero](https://github.com/arlimus/zero.zsh) - Zero is both a plugin and a theme.
+See the github page for installation details.
 * [zsh-256color](https://github.com/chrissicool/zsh-256color) - Enhances the terminal environment with 256 colors.
 It looks at the chosen TERM environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
 The result is a multicolor terminal, if available.
 * [zsh-add-upstream](https://github.com/caarlos0/zsh-add-upstream) - plugin to easily add the upstream remote to your git fork
 * [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a .env file, it will automatically be executed when you cd into it.